-We all know the common phrase that “no two humans are identical” and this can apply to aspects with the body.
+We all know the common phrase that “no two humans are identical,” which can apply to the body’s aspects.
 Some people suffer from facial acne predicaments more than others, while some do not struggle at all.
-Acne problems tend to suppress your confidence and many are always on the hunt for remedies.
+Acne problems tend to suppress your confidence, and many are always on the hunt for remedies.
 The feeling that everyone looks at your face and sees these flaws may lead to heightened self-awareness.

 What Is Tretinoin?

-Tretinoin is often described as a generic version of the acne medicine Retin-A. The topical treatment can be used as a short-term and a long-term solution.
+Tretinoin is often described as a generic version of the acne medicine Retin-A, which can be used as a short-term and a long-term solution.
 It comes in the form of a gel, liquid, jelly, or cream.
-If you have any hard-to-clear acne then you want to consider Tretinoin.
+If you have any hard-to-clear acne, then you want to consider Tretinoin.

 How to Use It and How It Works?

-Most acne patients chose to use the gel and noticed a significant improvement when constantly used over a 10 week period.
-Usually, at the start of this treatment, the acne tends to become worse, known as the “tretinoin purge”, this is only temporary and will clear away.
-It is a fact that we all lose skin cells on a daily basis and new cells rise to the surface.
+Most acne patients chose to use the gel and noticed a significant improvement when used continuously for over ten weeks.
+Usually, at the start of this treatment, the acne tends to worsen, known as the “tretinoin purge” this is only temporary and will clear away.
+It is a fact that we all lose skin cells daily, and new cells rise to the surface.
 As cells are shredded, it opens up pores and releases trapped bacteria and other irritants that cause acne.
 Treatments like Tretinoin increase the rate at which your skin sheds cells.
-This can also be the reason why many use it as an anti-aging treatment.
+It can also be the reason why many use it as an anti-aging treatment.

 It also helps with the regulation of natural oils in your skin, preventing future breakouts.
 These factors make it more difficult for acne development in the future, whether on your face or body.

 Before applying the treatment, be sure to wash skin with some warm water, gently using your fingers and mild soap, then wait 20-30 minutes before administering.
-The application should avoid areas around the eyes and lips, and away from the nose.
+The application should avoid areas around the eyes and lips and away from the nose.
 Do not apply it to sunburnt skin or open wounds.
-If you apply it to wet skin then it may cause irritation.
+If you use it to wet skin, then it may irritate.

 Use a small pea amount of gel or cream to cover your whole face.
 You may want to use a soft cotton pad to spread it and make sure to wash your hands after completion.

-In general, the Tretinoin treatment is known to be safe and effective and has been tested on all ages including 10-year-olds.
+The Tretinoin treatment is safe and effective and has been tested on all ages, including 10-year-olds.

 Precautions and Tretinoin Side Effects

-Like most medications, it comes in different strengths and this can lead to a variety of side effects.
-We know that some users experience some side effects which tend to go away with long-term use, and only a small number of users tend to experience allergic reactions.
+Like most medications, it comes in different strengths, which can lead to various side effects.
+We know that some users experience some side effects which tend to go away with long-term use, and only a small number of users grow to experience allergic reactions.